 B. Gain valuable word-of-mouth marketing: When brands respond well, even to negative complaints, 45 percent of consumers will post about that positive experience on social media.
 This boosts confidence in your brand, as a single positive review from a customer outweighs all the positive things a brand can say about itself.

 C. Shift public perception and explain company policies transparently: The comments section can quickly take on a life of its own if not managed carefully.
 For instance, many industries tend to receive high volumes of comments with the same recurring sensitive themes.
+Or, a scandal or an ad campaign perceived as tone-deaf can also result in social media backlash.
 For the beauty industry, animal testing is a recurring theme.
 For telecommunications, billing and price discrepancies are recurring topics.
 For transportation and delivery apps, sensitive customer information and order details shared in comments tends to be a common theme.

 Such comments are usually negative in nature, and 1) create a negative perception of the brand for other viewers of the ad and 2) detract from the content that the ad is focusing on, be it a new product or a promotional offer.
 To protect your brand and ad spend, it can be valuable to take charge of the discussion.

 For instance, a large consumer brand we work with (receiving on average over 60,000 comments per month) has managed to reduce the volume of recurring questions on a sensitive topic significantly (50 percent on Instagram and 38 percent on Facebook) over an eight month period.
 They did this simply by clearly and transparently explaining their policies and providing links to their website for more information.
 Over time, the number of such comments and the negativity and criticism related to this decreased across the brand’s properties.